akeylmz/Card_Matching_Game/README.md

-# Memory Matching Game
+# Card Matching Game
-Description
+Description:
+This project was made for my undergraduate education at Yıldız Technical University.
-Memory Matching Game is a classic card-matching game implemented in C. The game offers three levels of difficulty: Easy, Medium, and Hard.
+Card Matching Game is a classic card-matching game implemented in C. The game offers three levels of difficulty: Easy, Medium, and Hard.
 The player needs to find matching pairs of cards by selecting two cards at a time.
 If the selected cards match, the player earns a point and gets to continue their turn.
 Otherwise, it's the computer's turn to make a move.

 ![giriş](https://github.com/akeylmz/Card_Matching_Game/assets/97607813/b126d1f3-4682-4cb2-b8df-ddd7268fdacd)